FLOIP/flow-builder/docs/BUILDER_INTEGRATION.md

 ## Overriding and customising non block components

-At the top level - views - this is simple enough to do by extending or wrapping those components but we want to make such customisation as atomic as possible to allow keeping in sync with this community version of the builder and to allow changing the smallest amount possible.
+At the top level - views - this is simple enough to do by extending or wrapping those components, but we want to make such customisation as atomic as possible to allow keeping in sync with this community version of the builder and to allow changing the smallest amount possible.

-- By exporting all components in `src/lib.ts` and registering them globally (rather than only where needed) we provide a simple hook for overiding any component.
+- By exporting all components in `src/lib.ts` and registering them globally (rather than only where needed) we provide a simple hook for overriding any component.
 This means for example, that if you would like all of your `src/components/common/TextEditor.vue` components to work differently from the existing component you can simply override this when you set up the app with:

 ```
 //importing your new text editor.